Amuodmi/ChallengeOne/README.md

 To assist Horiseon we ensured their website links were functional, added alt messaging to ensure accessibility, and touched up their semantic HTML.

 As their company grows, so will their website.
-In the future we hope to add multiple pages to their webpage, including a form for customers to fill out, as well as a page further detailing the services they off, and service packages.
+In the future we hope to add multiple pages to their webpage, including a form for customers to fill out, as well as a page further detailing the services they offer, and service packages.

 An About page discussing where the company began, and where they plan to go, would also be an optimal addition.